 The catch is installation can be expensive if you don’t do it yourself; plus, the system needs to be programmed to experience the DSP as intended (the system works without programming).
 Follow the installation directions and other details that I featured in my initial Helix entry to be up and running within a couple of hours.
 For programming, you can either visit a dealer, rent a dongle, or I’d be happy to flash it for you if you’re willing to meet in Yorktown, VA.
-I don’t advertise that I have a dongle, nor do I rent it to others, but I have one and I’m glad to help people who come to me.
+I don’t advertise that I have a dongle, nor do I rent it to others, but I have one and I’m glad to help people who comes to me.
 Just a thought.
 Please feel free to contact me privately if you’d like to meet.

 My impressions of the Helix were renewed when I got my hands on a dealer demo switch that allows me to switch between “Original” and “Helix” sound.
 Of course, the switch is always in the “Helix” position.
 But I thought the novelty of hearing the difference from time to time would be cool, even if only briefly.
 I shared the difference with a coworker.
 I started with it in the “Original” position.
 “That actually sounds okay,” he said.
 Then I switched it to “Helix.”
 “Oh, WOW!
 That’s a big difference,” he immediately exclaimed.
 He became more and more impressed as the song continued and we switched back and forth between the modes.
-Of course, my Rockford Fosgate subwoofer reached lows that cannot be touched by the factory speakers or even the Helix subs.
+Of course, my Rockford Fosgate subwoofer reaches lows that cannot be touched by the factory speakers or even the Helix subs.
 However, it’s worth noting that the Helix system improves the highs as well.
 As we exited the car, he finished by saying “I feel like something’s been missing from my life.” 😀 That was funny!

 Here is an observation for VWVortex user KsR_808: